-The completed forms should be handed in at the CIFEC Campus (old John Gray High School administrative building) between 1 July and 21 August, from 8:30 a.m. and 4:30 p.m.
+The completed forms should be handed in at the John Gray High School Medical Centre (nurse’s office) between 4 July and 16 August, from 8.30 a.m. and 4.30 p.m.
 Outside of these dates, the forms can be taken to the Cayman Islands Hospital’s Public Health Clinic.

 Once the record has been received, a health screening certificate will be issued which must then be taken to the school that the child will be entering in September.

-In Cayman Brac and Little Cayman, appointments for school entry screenings can be made by contacting Public Health Nurse Paula Moore-Simpson at Faith Hospital on 948-2243/244-7643.
+In Cayman Brac and Little Cayman, appointments for school entry screenings can be made by contacting Public Health Nurse Kedine Hyde at Faith Hospital on 948-2243/244-7643.